GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-auth-pep.md

 #### OAuth Scope Expression

-The OAuth Scope Expression is a JSON expression, providing security for OAuth scopes.
-It checks the scope (from token introspection) of the token with the configured OAuth JSON expression.
+It is stringify json, providing security for OAuth scopes.
+It checks the scope (from token introspection) of the token with the configured OAuth expression.
+Below is the structure of the `oauth_scope_expression`.

-!!!
-Note
-    Enable and disable the OAuth scope expression by setting `ignore_scope` to `true`.

-For example, to protect an API:
+- `path`: it is your url which you want to protect.
+There is regular expression facility for path configuration.
+Check [here](../common-features/#dynamic-resource-protection) for more dynamic path registration details.
+    - `condition`: it is the array of condition for the path where you can define acr values to path.
+You can add multiple condition with different Http Method.
+        - `httpMethods`: it is HTTP Method.
+During authentication, plugin use it as a filter the request. **`?`** in HTTP method allow all the http methods.
+It should be in capital case. e.g. GET, POST, PUT.
+        - `scope_expression`: It is the rules to check the values.
+Check below example for details.
+        - `data`: It is the data for the `scope_expression`.

+Example of JSON expression
 ```
 [
   {